 RAH stands for Read At Home, and the third-graders are asked to read aloud to an adult at home several times a week.
 RAH helps promote fluency in reading aloud, as the students continue to make reading every day a habit.

-Language Arts for Young Authors: At Tilden we place a huge emphasis on writing, as ultimately, one’s learning, work, and intellect are judged through one’s writing.
+Language Arts for Young Authors: At Tilden we place an emphasis on writing, as ultimately, one’s learning, work, and intellect are judged through one’s writing.
 On Mondays, Wednesdays, and Fridays, our third-graders strengthen their writing through learning the editing and revision processes.
 Their “editing eyes” are developed to attend to capitalization, end punctuation, commas, quotation marks, abbreviations, apostrophes, subject/verb agreement, usage, and contractions.
 In addition, they learn the parts of speech to revise with stronger verbs, more descriptive adjectives and adverbs, and proper nouns.
 To compliment this, they learn to confidently use both a dictionary and a thesaurus as resources for their writing.
 Furthermore, our third-graders are introduced to a greater variety of phrasing to begin revising for sentence fluency.
 Through individualized spelling instruction, each student masters the most commonly used words in English text, in combination with morphology.
-Finally, cursive is taught till mastered, and computer keyboarding instruction leads to word processing, boosting the third-graders’ ability to manipulate text.
+Finally, cursive is taught until mastered, and computer keyboarding instruction leads to word processing, boosting the third-graders’ ability to manipulate text.

-Reading: To further develop word attack skills and sight vocabulary, the basal reading program continues in fourth grade.
-Each child works at his or her own level and is followed and taught by our master reading teacher.
-In addition, all students explore literature in a variety of genres, reading, analyzing, and discussing several curriculum-based novels.
+Reading: Students explore literature in a variety of genres.
 The elements of literature studied include character, setting, plot, point of view, theme, and mood.
-To strengthen comprehension, students sequence events, identify main idea, summarize, synthesize, and predict outcomes.
-Independent book projects provide students with an opportunity to practice the literature analysis skills they have learned.
+To strengthen comprehension, students sequence events, identify main ideas, summarize, synthesize, and predict outcomes.
 Fluency and expression in oral reading are encouraged with a read-at-home program.